Sustainability governance

 Creating Shared Value Council

 The Creating Shared Value Council is an external advisory council formed in 2009.
-The Council helps ensure the sound development of long-term sustainability and positive social and economic impacts of Nestlé’s CSV business strategy.
+The Council helps ensure the sound development of long-term strategy relating to sustainability issues.

-Chaired by Janet Voûte, the Council comprises seven members, whose expertise spans corporate social responsibility, strategy, sustainability, nutrition, water and rural development.
+Chaired by Janet Voûte, the Council comprises ten members, whose expertise spans corporate social responsibility, strategy, sustainability, nutrition, water and rural development.

 Georg is Chairman of Arabesque, a fund manager that uses self-learning quantitative models and big data to assess the performance and sustainability of globally listed companies.